madgik/exareme/Exareme-Docker/src/mip-algorithms/LOGISTIC_REGRESSION/README.md

 aggregates from all Workers and implementing these parts in procedures that run on Matser.

-Our naming convention is that procedures run on Workers are given the adjective __local__ whereas those running on Master are called __global__.
+Our naming convention is that procedures run on Workers are given the adjective _local_ whereas those running on Master are called _global_.

 #### Algorithm Description

 Logistic Regression training is done by Maximum Likelihood Estimation (MLE) by gradient descent using, for example, Newton's method.
 Applying Newton's method leads to the following algorithm, called __Iteratively Reweighted Least Squares__ (IRLS).
-Here the dependent variable $y$ has to be binary.
+Here the dependent variable *y* has to be binary.

 ![pseudo](pseudocode.png)